robertjcolley/robertjcolley-com/src/pages/index.md

 ![Picture of Robert Colley](../../static/img/robert-colley.jpeg "Robert Colley")

 Hi!
-I'm a professional software engineer currently working at Hologic, Inc. in R&D. I am passionate about creating high-performance web applications that solve problems.
+My name is Robert Colley and I'm a professional software engineer currently working at Hologic, Inc. in R&D. I am passionate about creating high-performance web applications that solve problems.
 Thus far, I have built my career on Wellness Technology and Medical Technology.
 I'm open to discussing all opportunities to work together!

 ## Robert's Projects